Azure-Samples/azure-iot-samples-node/digital-twins/Samples/readme.md

 **model_repository** contains all the samples for the digital twins model repository client that show how to:

 - get, create, update and delete models in a private model repository.
-- publish models to the global repository *(please note that once published to the global repository, a model cannot be deleted!)*
+- publish models to the public model repository *(please note that once published to the public model repository, a model cannot be deleted!)*